nodesource/distributions/README.md

 ---

-Q: There is not folder listing available when visit one the followings https://deb.nodesource.com/node_XX.x/pool/main/n/ https://rpm.nodesource.com/pub_20.x/
+Q: There is not folder listing available when visit one of the following URLs https://deb.nodesource.com/node_XX.x/pool/main/n/ https://rpm.nodesource.com/pub_20.x/

 A: Some people used this to download some specific verions of NodeJs or even create some mirror of our repo Please take a look at this [issue](https://github.com/nodesource/distributions/issues/1633) Also we have a section in our wiki for the people who need to create a mirror [Creating a Repository Mirror](https://github.com/nodesource/distributions/wiki/Creating-a-Repository-Mirror:-A-Step%E2%80%90by%E2%80%90Step-Guide)

 ---